craigermcgreger/NTCIP_8008/docs/documentation-conventions.md

 the contributor to verify that the development environment is working correctly prior to introducing edits to the files.
 Contributors are required to generate the documentation locally to verify that their proposed changes do not introduce any errors to the project.
-The MkDocs development environemnt allows users to see their changes in real time so that any errors can be addressed quickly.
+The MkDocs development environment allows users to see their changes in real time so that any errors can be addressed quickly.

 ### Text Editor {.annex}